 Vitamin B12 is a water-soluble vitamin, so what you don’t need is excreted in your urine.
 Excessively high doses could be harmful but government guidelines say that taking up to 2,000mcg a day is unlikely to cause harm.

-What are the best sources?
+What are the best sources of vitamin B12?

 This vitamin can be lost in cooking, so heating B12-fortified plant milk in a microwave, for example, can destroy the B12 in a couple of minutes.